-All public, local government organization, and stakeholder comments received to date are included in Appendix J. Comment responses will be developed subsequent to the NEM public information workshop and the text and appendix will be updated prior to submission to the FAA.
-There were more than 100 comments submitted since the project commenced, including comments received at the Public Information Workshops in November 2017.
-The common topics (unranked) of the public comments include the following concerns:
+All public, local government organization, and stakeholder comments received to date are included in Appendix J. Comment responses were developed subsequent to the NEM public information workshop and this Chapter and Appendix J was updated prior to submission to the FAA.
+There were more than 500 comments submitted since the project commenced, including comments received at the Public Information Workshops in November 2017 and January 2019, in addition to comments submitted through the Study website throughout the NEM phase of the Study.
+The most common topics (unranked) of the public comments include the following concerns:

 - Early morning and late night flights.

 - Changes in aircraft flight paths occurring after opening of the new runway.

 - Nighttime use of south runway.

 - Low altitude of overflights.

 - High frequency of overflights.

+- Seasonal and west-flow operations.

+- Quality of life.

+- Arrivals and Departures

 - Overflight impacts on horses.